streem/pbandk/README.md

 It has a dependency on the Google Protobuf Java library.
 The code targets Java 1.6 to be Android friendly.
 For Kotlin JS, change `pbandk-runtime-jvm` to `pbandk-runtime-js` and for common multiplatform code, change `pbandk-runtime-jvm` to `pbandk-runtime-common`.

+#### Generated Code

+**Package**

+The package is either the `kotlin_package` plugin option or the package set in the message.
+If the `google.protobuf` package is referenced, it is assumed to be a well-known type and is changed to reference `pbandk.wkt`.

+**Message**

+Each Protobuf message extends `pbandk.Message` and has two overloaded `protoMarshal` methods, the most useful of which marshals to a byte array.
+The companion object of every message has two overloaded `protoUnmarshal` methods, the most useful of which accepts a byte array and returns an instance of the class.
+The other `protoMarshal` and `protoUnmarshal` methods accept `Marshaller` and `Unmarshaller` instances respectively which are different for each platform.
+For example, the JVM `Marshaller` uses `com.google.protobuf.CodedOutputStream`.

+Messages are immutable Kotlin data classes.
+This means they automatically implement `hashCode`, `equals`, and `toString`.
+Each class has an `unknownFields` map which contains information about extra fields the unmarshaller didn't recognize.
+If there are values in this map, they will be marshalled on output.
+The `Unmarshaller` instances have a constructor option to discard unknown fields when reading.

+For proto3, the only nullable fields are other messages and oneof fields.
+Other values have defaults.
+For proto2, optional fields are nullable and defaulted as such.
+Types are basically the same as they would be in Java.
+However, `bytes` fields actually use a `pbandk.ByteArr` class which is a simple wrapper around a byte array.
+This was done because Kotlin does not handle array fields in data classes predictably and it wasn't worth overriding `equals` and `hashCode` every time.

+Regardless of `optimize_for` options, the generated code is always the same.
+Each message has a `protoSize` field that lazily calculates the size of the message when first invoked.
+Also, each message has the `plus` operator defined which follows protobuf merge semantics.

+**Oneof**

+Oneof fields are generated as nested classes of a common sealed base class.
+Each oneof inner field is a data class that wraps a single value.

+**Enum**

+Enum fields are generated as single-integer-value immutable data classes with known values as vals on the companion object.
+This is preferred over traditional enum classes because enums in protobuf are open ended and may not be one of the specific known values.
+Traditional enum classes would not be able to capture this state and using data classes this way requires the user to do explicit checks for unknown ordinals during exhaustive when clauses.
+This does come at very negligible cost during equality checks.
+Although there is the normal single-integer-value constructor on the data class, developers should use the `fromValue` method present on the companion object.
+This will return an existing val if known.
+It is possible in future versions that the generated data class constructor will become private.

+Note, there is no reflection outside of normal Kotlin reflection.
+This means Kotlin reflection has to be used to get string values of the enums currently.
+This may change as the JSON format is developed which requires the string form.

+**Repeated and Map**

+Repeated fields are normal lists.
+Developers should make no assumptions about which list implementation is used.
+Maps are represented by Kotlin maps.
+In proto2, due to how map entries are serialized, both the key and the value are considered nullable.

+**Well-Known Types**

+Well known types (i.e. those in the `google/protobuf` imports) are shipped with the runtime.
+At this early stage, specialized support (e.g. using Kotlin `Any` for `google.protobuf.Any`) is not implemented.

+**Services**

+Services are not supported yet.
+If supported in the future, it will likely be in a pluggable way where others can author service code generation.

 ### Building